montagejs/beachplanetblog/README.md

 package.json | Describes the application and its dependencies.
 README.md | Provides information about the demo application and how to install it.

+>**Note:** buoy.html and door.html are entry points to the buoy.reel and door.reel user interface components, which are specific to the [Building 3D Applications with MontageJS](http://montagejs.org/docs/tutorial-3d-applications-with-montagejs.html) tutorial.
+They are not part of the demo proper.

 ## Contact Us

 Got questions?
 Join us on [irc.freenode.net#montage](http://webchat.freenode.net/?channels=montage).